digistump/docs/api.md

      -d "name=myevent" \
      -d "data=Hello World" \
      -d "private=true" \
+     -d "ttl=0" \
-     -d "ttl=60"
+     -d "archive=true"
 ```

-"data", "private", and "ttl" are all optional.
+"data", "private", "ttl", and "archive" are all optional.
 You can also send these with the RootCloud CLI:

 ```
 # grab the rootcloud-cli here - Not yet available